 #4 Get Accustomed to Using Less Meat

 There is no doubt about it, meat is expensive.
 When I was adapting my spending to align with my frugal eating habits, it became painfully clear that meat was eating up the biggest bulk of my budget.
-That said, our bodies need proteins, so when you cut back on meat, you need to replace it with another protein source.
+That said, our bodies need protein, so when you cut back on meat, you need to replace it with another protein source.

 As I dabbled with frugal food ideas, I slowly began substituting other proteins – like beans, lentils and protein-heavy grains – for pricey meat.
 What I discovered was that these foods actually taste good and it was a huge bonus that they offered astounding health benefits as well!

 I’m not suggesting you become a full-on frugal vegan (not that there is anything wrong with that!), but if you are searching for a balance in ways to cook cheaply, then making at least a few meatless meals is a must.
-Some of my favorite budget cooking recipes are sans meat – and I’m sure you can find a few that are to your liking as well.
+Some of my favorite budget cooking recipes are sans meat – and I’m sure you can find a few meatless frugal meal ideas that are to your liking as well.

 Buy Meat on Sale